toure5013/maria-weekly-task-rpa-/README.md

 You can also run this command

-- python -m robot --report NONE --outputdir output --logtitle Task log Tasks/
+- python -m robot --report NONE --outputdir output Tasks/tasks.robot